Products

 Surveys are a great way to understand the opinions, attitudes, and behaviors of a group of people—from customers to shoppers and employees.
 The challenge is: How do you turn a group's personal opinions into something that can be measured?
 Is there a way to capture sentiment about a product, a service, or an experience and rate it on a scale?

 That's where Likert scale questions come in.
-A Likert scale is a methodology that allows people to evaluate a statement or question with a quantitative value, such as "always," "often," "sometimes," "rarely," or "never."
+A Likert scale is an interval scale that allows people to evaluate a statement or question with a quantitative value, such as "always," "often," "sometimes," "rarely," or "never."
 This rating scale gives companies the option of capturing more granular feedback on a subject than a yes/no question format can provide.

 A Likert question presents respondents with multiple response options along a scale or continuum.
 For example, the answer options about shopping frequency might range from “always” to “sometimes” to “never.”
 This gives respondents the ability to express more measurable and nuanced opinions that help companies capture a complex array of attitudes and perceptions.